mhx/dwarfs/doc/mkdwarfs.md

 to be a duplicate, it will now potentially be scanned again (by the same worker threads and using the same memory mapping) to generate a similarity hash value.
-This only happens if `--order` is set to one of the two similary order modes.
+This only happens if `--order` is set to one of the two similarity order modes.

 Once all file contents have been scanned by the worker threads, all unique files will be assigned an internal inode number.